GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/112-html-and-css.md

 ![html-as-building](images/111/111-21.png)

-In your blank `index.html` file, set up the bones for what will be your weather application by copying and pasting in the following code snippet, or using the one found [here](https://www.w3schools.com/html/html_basic.asp).
+In VS Code, click on the `index.html` file which is currently blank and set up the bones for what will be your weather application by copying and pasting in the following code snippet, or using the one found [here](https://www.w3schools.com/html/html_basic.asp).

 ```html
 index.html